I talked about starting a personal blog at an internal study group!

 - Upload a Hugo-managed site to a GitHub Pages-enabled repository

-Initially, we had planned to build it using CloudFront + S3, but we decided against it due to the running costs.
+Initially, we planned to build it using CloudFront + S3, but we decided against it due to the running costs.

 from now on